mtask/RuuviPi/README.md

 Configuration properties:

 * `TAGS` specifies your ruuvi tags.
 Set your tag's MAC address as a value in both "text" and "value" fields.
 Use lowercase without colon like in the below example.
-You can multiple dicts if you have multiple tags.
+You can add multiple dicts if you have multiple tags.

 ```
 TAGS = [ { "text": "e4c7751d5230", "value": "e4c7751d5230"} ]